 - Failure to arrive and depart in the proper direction has resulted in parents receiving tickets from the Tampa Police Department.

 On those bad weather days, arrivals and dismissals are performed through the covered entrance on the Parkland Blvd., side of the church.
 Parents form a car line that flows from Morrison Ave., behind the church to the covered entrance.
-Please stay in your vehicle at all times so you can continue to move up the line.
+Please stay in your vehicle until you have pulled under the covered drive.
+You will then put your vehicle in park, get out your car to remove your child and give them to our staff that will be there to help.

 - We accompany your child to his/her classroom.